 First things first.
-I hate the word core, but it seems like everyone uses the word so i’m conceding that stance.
+I hate the word core, but it seems like everyone uses the word so I’m conceding that stance.
 Either way, trunk stability exercises or core exercises are absolutely necessary if you’re a beginner or an athlete.
-Due to fitness culture (thanks HIIT) we usually associate core exercises for beginners and athletes needing to be fast to get you hot and sweaty.
+Due to fitness culture (thanks HIIT) we usually associate core exercises for beginners and athletes needing to be fast to get hot and sweaty.

 What are the benefits of picking the right core exercises for beginners?

 - Reduced injury risk during training

 - Scalable and easy to add difficulty as you improve

 - Great to offset those aches and pains like a stiff lower back